Stacked glass payment cards with a denar symbol, glowing sun emblem, and Macedonian flag

 Komercijalna Banka (largest by assets, 50+ branches), Stopanska Banka (National Bank of Greece subsidiary), NLB Tutunska Banka (Slovenian NLB Group), Sparkasse Bank Makedonija (Austrian parent), Halk Banka (Turkish parent), and Ohridska Banka (Societe Generale) offer standard debit cards with zero cashback.
 Credit cards carry annual fees of MKD 1,500-4,000 (EUR 24-65) with 0.5-1% rewards in restricted points programs.
 Crypto cards at 2-8% cashback with $0 annual fee represent a clear upgrade.

-We mapped North Macedonia's card options - KAST is the easiest free card to run off diaspora-funded balances: 2% rewards, $0 annual fee, 2-minute KYC basic tier.
+We mapped North Macedonia's card options.
+KAST is the easiest free card to run off diaspora-funded balances: 1.5% USD cashback on the first $2,000/month, $0 annual fee, 2-minute KYC basic tier.
 Kolo offers 2% BTC cashback with 0% FX for users who prefer Bitcoin rewards.

 ether.fi provides tax-optimal spending via borrow-to-spend, deferring the 10% CGT.
 Cards settle in EUR, and the MKD's peg means predictable conversion at approximately 61.5:1.